koute/bytehound/docs/src/getting_started.md

 Then you can build the profiler:

 ```
-$ cargo build --release -p memory-profiler
+$ cargo build --release -p bytehound-preload
-$ cargo build --release -p memory-profiler-cli
+$ cargo build --release -p bytehound-cli
 ```

-...and grab the binaries from from `target/release/libmemory_profiler.so` and `target/release/memory-profiler-cli`.
+...and grab the binaries from from `target/release/libbytehound.so` and `target/release/bytehound`.

 ## Gathering data

 You can gather the profiling data by attaching the profiler to your application using `LD_PRELOAD`.
-Just put the `libmemory_profiler.so` in the same directory as your program and then run the following:
+Just put the `libbytehound.so` in the same directory as your program and then run the following:

 ```
 $ export MEMORY_PROFILER_LOG=info
-$ LD_PRELOAD=./libmemory_profiler.so ./your_application
+$ LD_PRELOAD=./libbytehound.so ./your_application
 ```

 You can further configure the profiler [through environment variables](./configuration.md),